Anuoluwa/backend-coding-test/Readme.md

 ### Documentation

-Please deliver documentation of the server that clearly explains the goals of this project and clarifies the API response that is expected.
+- [x] Please deliver documentation of the server that clearly explains the goals of this project and clarifies the API response that is expected.

 #### Success Criteria

-1. A pull request against `master` of your fork with a clear description of the change and purpose and merge it
+1. - [x] A pull request against `master` of your fork with a clear description of the change and purpose and merge it
-3. **[BONUS]** Create an easy way to deploy and view the documentation in a web format and include instructions to do so
+3.  - [x] **[BONUS]** Create an easy way to deploy and view the documentation in a web format and include instructions to do so

 ### Implement Tooling